 It is a highly performant system capable of serving images in low tens of milliseconds while having a throughput of hundreds of thousands of requests per second.

-When the image is uploaded to the Blobstore, it synchronizes the image across all of Twitter’s data centres with the help of an asynchronous queue server.
+When the image is uploaded to the Blobstore, it synchronizes the image across all of Twitter’s data centers with the help of an asynchronous queue server.

 5. Caching at Twitter With Memcache & Redis

-With it’s caching Twitter delivers approx. 120 GB of data per second to the clients.
+With caching implemented Twitter delivers approx. 120 GB of data per second to the clients.

 The platform has hundreds of cache instances having over 20TB of data in-memory from over 30 services.
 Comprehensively, the caching layer serves over 2 trillion queries on any regular day.